Dr. Panos Bouzianis, CPsychol

 How to Find Me

-The therapy room is a 4-minute walk from Cannon Street and Bank Stations and a 1-minute walk from Mansion House Station.
+My therapy room is a 4-minute walk from Cannon Street and Bank Stations and a 1-minute walk from Mansion House Station.

 The building door is a big wooden one – once there, please ring “Reception” and make your way to the first floor reception area (before 5 pm) or you can message me (from 5 pm onwards) so I can come and collect you.

-The therapy room itself is on the second floor.
+My therapy room itself is on the second floor.

 About Me